-In light of the outcome of the vote and the stockholder outreach, the compensation committee is reevaluating its approach to executive compensation, specifically for our chief executive officer.
-The committee engaged its compensation consultant to advise about ways to address investor concerns, including ways to implement a more even annual equity grant program.
+In light of the outcome of the vote and the stockholder outreach, the compensation committee continues to evaluate its approach to executive compensation, specifically for our chief executive officer.
+The committee had engaged its compensation consultant to advise about ways to address investor concerns, including ways to implement a more even annual equity grant program.
 In addition, the Board determined to reconstitute the committee to bring it fresh perspectives.
 In November 2014, when Mr. Hagerty joined the Board, he also assumed the chairmanship of the compensation committee.
-The former committee chair retired from the Board.
-In addition, Mr. Farrelly joined the committee and Mr. Balson rotated off the committee.